Roblox/roact/docs/tutorials/shop-page.md

 ```

 The two important things to notice here are:
- - an element is created from our ShopPage component, where we specified the different props we want
+ - An element is created from our ShopPage component, where we specified the different props we want
- - `Roact.mount` will create the real UI objects we need to see the results
+ - `Roact.mount` will create the real GUI instances we need to see the results

 ### Adjusting Canvas Size from Items

-We want to adjust the scrolling frame so its *CanvasSize* property always fit the height of the items.
+We want to adjust the ScrollingFrame so its *CanvasSize* property always fits the height of the items.
 For that, we will add new props to control the sizing of the grid elements.
  - **itemsPerRow:** the number of items on each row
  - **itemAspectRatio:** the aspect ratio of each item

-With these new props, we are going to be able to compute the optimal cell size for our grid and also the height of the scrolling frame *CanvasSize*.
+With these new props, we are going to be able to compute the optimal cell size for our grid and also the height of the ScrollingFrame's *CanvasSize*.
 Once the *AbsoluteSize* property of our ScrollingFrame changes, we will update the state of our component with the new computed cell size and height.
 Let's add these computed values to the component state.

 ```lua
 function ShopPage:init()